Schinzel/atexpose/README.md

 # Versions
 ## Features added for next release
+- New features:
-- New feature: Generators
+  - Generators
-- New feature: Read and set cookies when using the web server
+  - Read and set cookies when using the web server
+  - Methods returning `void` are now supported
   - JavaScript client generator added.
 Translates the api to a JavaScript client.
-- API requests prefixed with `api` instead of `call`
+  - `Argument` can now take an optional reg ex.
+All argument values has to match reg ex else an error is thrown.
+- Removed:
+  - Support for GSuite authentication
   - Aliases are no longer supported
   - Data types `Float` and `JSONObject` are no longer supported
   - `IExceptionProperties` is no longer supported
-- `Argument` can now take an optional reg ex.
-All argument values has to match reg ex else an error is thrown.
-- Methods returning `void` are now supported
+- Changed:
+  - API requests prefixed with `api` instead of `call`

 ## 0.9.38
 _2020-01-03_